pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="J"></a>
 ### J

+"The deepest principle in human nature is the craving to be appreciated."
+--William James

 "It is easier to act your way to a new way of thinking than to think your way to a new way of acting."
 --distillation of the ['act as if' principle from William James](https://books.google.com/books?id=IBrykBRv2B4C&pg=PA100&lpg=PA100&dq=it+is+easier+to+act+your+way+to+a+new+way+of+thinking+than+to+think+your+way+to+a+new+way+of+acting+william+james&source=bl&ots=SSIpVUJz4Z&sig=ACfU3U2PCpi9jxvhLaCatbTrJ4gW7_arSQ&hl=en&sa=X&ved=2ahUKEwio7dyM0OToAhVB2qwKHVP9DOAQ6AEwAHoECBIQLA#v=onepage&q=it%20is%20easier%20to%20act%20your%20way%20to%20a%20new%20way%20of%20thinking%20than%20to%20think%20your%20way%20to%20a%20new%20way%20of%20acting%20william%20james), first stated to me by Ken "Roberts" Pennacchini